Tekirdağ: Twentieth century

-Tekirdağ was occupied twice by the Russian army: firstly, on 22 August 1829 during Russo-Turkish War (1828-1829) and then on 1 February 1878 during the Russo-Turkish War (1877-1878).
+Tekirdağ was occupied twice by the Russian army: firstly, on 22 August 1829 during the Russo-Turkish War (1828–1829) and then on 1 February 1878 during the Russo-Turkish War (1877–1878).
 After these wars, the city returned to Ottoman rule.

 In 1905, the city had a population of about 35,000, of whom about half were Greeks.

-In 1912, after their defeat at the Battle of Luleburgas the retreating Turkish army set fires to several parts of the town and massacred many Christians.
-After this, Tekirdağ was occupied by the Bulgarian army on 11 November 1912.
+Tekirdağ was occupied by the Bulgarian army on 11 November 1912.
 The city was liberated on 13 July 1913.

-Finally, Tekirdağ was occupied by the Greek army on 20 July 1920 during the Turkish War of Independence (1919-1922).
+Finally, Tekirdağ was occupied by the Greek army on 20 July 1920 during the Turkish War of Independence (1919–1922).
 After the signing of the Armistice of Mudanya, the city was given back to Turkey on 13 November 1922.
-Under the terms of the 1923 agreement for the Exchange of Greek Orthodox and Muslim Populations between the two countries, the Greek Christians of Tekirdağ were all forced to leave, their place taken by Muslim Turks from Greece.
+Under the terms of the 1923 agreement for the Exchange of Greek Orthodox and Muslim Populations between the two countries, the Greek Christians of Tekirdağ were all forced to leave (founding the village of Nea Raidestos), their place taken by Muslim Turks from Greece.

 In December 1934, a convoy of 1,583 Turkish speaking Muslims from Dobruja and Ada Kaleh settled in Tekirdağ.

 For many years Tekirdağ served as a depot for the produce of Edirne province.
 However, its trade suffered badly when Alexandroupolis became the terminus of the railway up the river Maritsa.